SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

      rm -fr Engine/Platforms/HTML5/Build/emsdk/emsdk-* && git clean -fdx && git -c core.hooksPath=/dev/null restore .

-This will clear everything out to almost exactly as you originally downloaded.
+This will clear everything out to almost exactly as you originally downloaded (the hooksPath argument stops the Unreal git hooks from downloading any new files).

 Now do

-    git pull
+    git -c core.hooksPath=/dev/null pull

 This will bring in the latest version of the branch.